How are Nike Shoes Made? Cold Cement Construction

 The Process of Making Nike Shoes

 How are Nike shoes made?
 Most Nike shoes are made by cold cement construction process.
+Shoe cement is simply PU glue!
+The PU glue or shoe cement is solvent or water based.
+Almost all sports footwear types are cemented shoes.
 If you want to learn how to design shoes you need to know this basic shoemaking process.
 Cold cement is the modern updated style of shoe construction.

 Vans and Converse shoes use high heat vulcanized shoe construction, while Nike’s cold cement shoe construction allows the use of modern lightweight plastic, foam, and mesh materials due to the low temperatures required for bonding the upper to the shoe sole.
 Every modern high-performance athletic shoe manufactured by Nike for running, basketball, etc… is made by this cold cement process.
 Every Air Jordan basketball shoe for the Jordan 1 to the Jordan 30+ is made by the cold cement process.
 This is how Nike makes all of its performance athletic shoes.